devotees/meta/contracts/ryanprior.md

 # Termination

-Either party can terminate this agreement.
-The terminating party agrees to transfer all rights and property related to the system to the other party.
+Either party can terminate this agreement at any time.
+The terminating party agrees to transfer any remaining rights and property related to the system to the other party.